ibm-messaging/mq-mft-file-ordering/README.md

 Important NOTE:
 ==============
-This repo is just a placeholder for now.
+This repository is just a placeholder for now.
 The actual code will be pushed soon.

 Pull requests